HangHu-sys/vector_search_baselines/README.md

 Wenqi added:

-- [ ] Support various datasets for NSG.
-Note that SIFT1M & SIFT1B somehow uses different storage format (and first 1M of 1B is not SIFT1M)
+- [ ] Support various datasets for NSG --- Note that SIFT1M & SIFT1B somehow uses different storage format (and first 1M of 1B is not SIFT1M), and we should replace the 1M with the first 1M subset of 1B.
 - [ ] Recall fluctuates? can we fix those randomness at least by fixing seeds?
 This would be a major problem later on for debugging.